aerogear/graphql-link/docs/config.md

 ### `types:`

-Use the `types:` section of the configuration to define the fields that can be accessed by clients of the `graphql-gw`.
+Use the `types:` section of the configuration to define the fields that can be accessed by clients of the `graphql-link`.
 You typicaly start by configuring the root query type names

 The following example will add a field `myfield` to the `Query` type where the type is the root query of the `anilist` upstream server.